V-labs/AmazonMWSBundle/README.md

 Amazon MWS Bundle
 =================

-This bundle provides a Symfony2 service under the Amazon MWS SDK.
+This bundle provides a Symfony2 service for the Amazon MWS PHP SDK.

 Installation
 ------------